Acting for the Landlord

 • Fallen into arrears with rent.

-• Committed an act or not complied with an obligation which constitutes a breach of the terms of the tenancy agreement has arisen.
+• Committed an act or not complying with an obligation which constitutes a breach of the terms of the tenancy agreement has arisen.

 Another common reason is that the landlord wants to sell the property with vacant possession.